 Why not open source?

 The Anti-Capitalist Software License is not an open source software license.
 It does not allow unrestricted use by any group in any field of endeavor, an allowance that further entrenches established powers.
-It also does not release your project to the creative commons or public domain, nor does it require derived source code to be made available- although you may chose to release your work in this way.
+It also does not automatically release your project to the creative commons or public domain, nor does it require derived source code to be made available- although you may chose to release your work in this way.

-The requirement of open source can be a drain on limited resources, can expose sensitive information, and can put artists and developers at risk.
+ACSL recognizes that the copyleft requirement of open source can be a drain on limited resources, can expose sensitive or secure information, and can put software at risk of theft.
 The ACSL allows integration into closed source projects such as games, security tools, artworks, and personal projects without requiring those tools be made public.
 The availability of source code is less important than the organization of software labor.

 Why commercial use?

 Commerce and capitalism are not the same thing, and the commercialization of ACSL software is allowed, provided the organizations that do so are not organized along capitalist lines, as defined in the license.
-The ACSL is explicitly intended to provide such organizations and individuals with a competitive advantage so that they may survive under capitalism, and outlive it.
+The ACSL is explicitly intended to provide such organizations and individuals with an advantage so that they may survive under capitalism- and outlive it.